wikimedia/operations-software-netbox/docs/configuration/miscellaneous.md

 Default: `True`

 By default, NetBox will prevent the creation of duplicate prefixes and IP addresses in the global table (that is, those which are not assigned to any VRF).
-This validation can be disabled by setting `ENFORCE_GLOBAL_UNIQUE` to False.
+This validation can be disabled by setting `ENFORCE_GLOBAL_UNIQUE` to `False`.

 ---